|

 the warm exuberance of orange.

-The lecture is an analysis of
+The talk is an analysis of

 the way in which artists over